Read more about Jungian psychology

 In contrary to Freud, Jung was a deeply introverted man, who delved into dreams and inner experiences.
 His introspection stemmed from unique circumstances of his birth and upbringing.
 Therefore, understanding Jungian psychology requires examining his life and personality.

 Carl Gustav Jung.
-The Childhood
+The childhood

 Carl Jung was born in Kesswil, Switzerland on 26 July 1875 to Paul Jung and Emilie Jung born Preiswerk.
 His father, Paul Achiles Jung, was the youngest son of a noted German-Swiss professor of medicine at the University of Basel.
 In contrary, Paul decided to study theology and became later a rural pastor in the Swiss Reformed Church.
 Emilie, Carl’s mother, grew up in a large family with Swiss roots.
 Her father, Samuel Preiswerk, was a head of the Reformed clergy in Basel, a Hebraist, author, and editor.

-The Mother: Emilie Jung born Preiswerk
+Jung’s Mother: Emilie Jung born Preiswerk

 Prior to Carl’s birth his parents lost two stillborn girls and a son who died after living only five days.
 In consequence, at the time of Carl’s birth, his mother Emilie suffered from depression.